forcedotcom/code-builder-feedback/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe what you are ultimately trying to do**
 What is your use case, how might you do this today?

-**Describe how you think WebIDE can help solve your problem or improve your work** A clear and concise description of what you want to happen.
+**Describe how you think CodeBuilder can help solve your problem or improve your work** A clear and concise description of what you want to happen.

 **Additional context**